-Henry and Elizabeth saw the opportunity to invest this time in their garden and making sure after the lock down there will be plenty of food for them and the children.
-They had began a work on a garden beginning of January and when Covid 19 came around, they decided to have another garden twice as big.
+Henry and Elizabeth saw the opportunity to invest in their garden to make sure there will be plenty of food for them and the children.
+They had begun a work on a garden beginning of January and when Covid 19 came around, they decided to have another garden twice as big.
 They felt they had the time and it was the best use of time.
 Besides the gardens, with low cases of the virus in Zambia, they have continued to feed at least 160 children 5 days a week.

 Since Zambia has joined Let’s Give Them Hope in October 2019, their hard work and dedication has been something to marvel at.
 A staff house is currently underway as well now.
 With much precaution, the school has also managed to continue and with everyone having much more time they have taken the time to paint some of the buildings.
 Zambia has proved that in time where everything seems to be going wrong, there is always an opportunity to advance the Kingdom of God.